Rione-at-Home/nova_arm/README.md

 # nova_arm

 A ROS 2 driver package for controlling a custom 6-DOF robotic arm using **Dynamixel AX-12A** servos.
+This version exists to control a single arm rather than managing the dual arm setup.

 ## Features